 CONSTANCE PRUITT, PH.D.

-Dr. Constance Pruitt is a Postdoctoral Fellow at James Madison University.
-Her primary research interests are Comparative Politics in Africa and International Relations.
+Dr. Constance Pruitt is a Postdoctoral Fellow at James Madison University, currently seeking tenure-track opportunities.
+Her specializations are Comparative Politics, with Africa as a regional focus, International Relations, and American Government.
 Dr. Pruitt's research focuses on understanding issues facing actors in the Global South, and diplomatic efforts in the region.
 The questions that often guide her research include: why does power continue to grow disproportionately amongst international actors?
 How do developing countries handle conflict and governance compared to developed states?
 What does democracy look like in other countries?
 Therefore, her research primarily centers around politics in sub-Saharan Africa, democratization, international organizations, peace, and conflict, and the diplomatic role that the Black diaspora has within each of those areas of foreign affairs.